-The other group of "state-requirement" rules has nothing to do with what is imposed on regulated entities.
+The other group of "state-requirement" rules focused on state action, rather than regulated entities.
 Examples include 40 C.F.R.
 144.87(c) and (h).
 The language of subsection (c) includes a reiteration of the deadline for state action and outlines the availability of a federal extension of that deadline.
 Since the deadline appears in the preceding subsection, the Board omitted a reiteration of the deadline and included only the language relating to the effect of an extension of the deadline.
 The language retained includes certain deadlines for action by the regulated community that are contingent on the regulatory status of the Illinois Program.
-In subsection (h), USEPA outlined action that it encourages states to undertake, none of which relates to implementation of the federal language of subsection (h) with a Board note explaining that we had omitted federal language encouraging the state to undertake certain actions but not imposing any requirements on the regulated community.
+In subsection (h), USEPA outlined action that it encourages states to undertake, none of which relates to implementation of the substantive requirements of the Class V well rule.
+Thus, the Board replaced major segments of the federal language of subsection (h) with a Board note explaining that we had omitted federal language encouraging the state to undertake certain actions but not imposing any requirements on the regulated community.

-As to those provisions that clearly do not apply in Illinois, the Board has omitted those, inserting explanatory Board notes in appropriate segments of the rules.
+The Board has omitted those provisions that clearly do not apply in Illinois and has inserted explanatory Board notes in appropriate segments of the rules.
 This occurred in Section 704.283(b).
 Corresponding 40 C.F.R.
 144.83(b), relating to notification, imposes requirements based on the primacy status of the applicable state.
 Since that table itself lists Illinois as a "Primacy State," it was unnecessary for the Board to include the requirements applicable to a facility in a "Direct Implementation State."

 One deviation from the literal text of the federal rule was intended to remove a redundancy and an area of potential conflict.
 New provision 40 C.F.R.
-144.80 defines a Class V injection well by exclusion, i.e., it does so by outlining the various classes of injection wells and defining a

-Class V well as one that is not within another class.
+144.80 defines a Class V injection well by exclusion, i.e., it does so by outlining the various classes of injection wells and defining a Class V well as one that is not within another class.
 This language is nearly identical to that of 40 C.F.R.
 144.6, from which 35 Ill.
 Adm.
 Code 704.106 is derived.
 The Board has removed the duplicate language from 40 C.F.R.
 144.80 in new Section 704.280 and replaced it with language indicating that a Class V injection well is defined in Section 704.106.